Skip to main content

 Power Measurement

-Quarq measures power at the spider.
-This is an ideal place to measure power for several reasons.
-To begin with, these units are able to measure power from both legs, as opposed to left leg only like some other power meters.
+Most SRAM/Quarq power meters measure power at the spider.
+This is an ideal place to measure power.
+These units are able to measure power from both legs, as opposed to left leg only like some other power meters.
 They can also provide left/right power balance data.
-Spider-based units are accurate, reliable and durable.
-Lastly, with models starting at $399, they are highly affordable.
+In addition, spider-based units are accurate, reliable and durable.

 Special Features

-Based on the model, features include SRAMs DUB (Unified Bottom Bracket) technology, SRAM AXS and MagicZero.
-These are all features made to ensure your power meter is highly compatible and simple to use.
+Based on the model, features include SRAM AXS, MagicZero and DUB (Unified Bottom Bracket) technology.
+These are features made to ensure your power meter is highly compatible and simple to use.

 Batteries